maciejsmolinski/qrd.js/README.md

 * Make sure relation.cost returns a float number
 * Add code documentation wherever applicable
 * Do not modify original point objects while using path finder.
 Use value objects
+* Prepare functional tests so that even if unit tests work, the results of program running return values that are expected

 ## Installation